 | Supporting Materials | Appendices, references, summaries | Provide relevant context and data |

 An effective board resolution must employ clear and unambiguous language to ensure accurate interpretation and implementation.
 It should explicitly define the criteria required for approval to provide a transparent decision-making framework.
-Additionally, the resolution must document voting outcomes comprehensively to maintain a verifiable record of the board’s actions.
+The resolution must document voting outcomes comprehensively to maintain a verifiable record of the board’s actions.

-Several essential elements contribute to the clarity of resolution language, ensuring that board decisions are communicated unambiguously and legally enforceable.
+Several essential elements contribute to the clarity of resolution language, ensuring that board decisions are communicated unambiguously and are legally enforceable.
 Effective resolutions employ concise language that eliminates ambiguity and potential misinterpretation.
 Clear resolution examples demonstrate the use of direct statements, precise terms, and well-structured sentences that define the scope and intent of the decision.
 Avoiding complex jargon and vague expressions enhances comprehension among all stakeholders.
-Furthermore, resolutions should explicitly state the action authorized, the responsible parties, and any relevant conditions or limitations.
+Resolutions should explicitly state the action authorized, the responsible parties, and any relevant conditions or limitations.
 This precision not only facilitates implementation but also strengthens the document’s legal standing.
 Adopting these practices ensures that board resolutions serve as definitive, reliable records of corporate governance decisions.
+The language of each resolution should be reviewed by legal counsel to confirm that it accurately reflects the board’s intent and meets all applicable legal standards for enforceability.

 Clear and precise language in board resolutions lays the groundwork for establishing well-defined approval criteria.
-These criteria serve as the foundation for consistent criteria evaluation, ensuring decisions are made objectively and transparently.
+These criteria serve as the foundation for consistent evaluation, ensuring decisions are made objectively and transparently.
 Approval metrics must be explicitly stated to guide board members in assessing whether proposals meet predetermined standards.
-Effective defined approval criteria prevent ambiguity, reduce disputes, and enhance accountability.
 Key components include:

 - Specific thresholds for acceptance or rejection